“It takes all the running you can do, to keep in the same place”

 At Alice’s Wonderland, we reject neuronormative assumptions by:

-Creating narrative space: We publish poetic, reflective, and non-standard writing forms that traditional institutions might reject as “unprofessional.”
+✩ Creating narrative space: We publish poetic, reflective, and non-standard writing forms that traditional institutions might reject as “unprofessional.”
+We foreground narrative disobedience, recognising nonlinear, poetic, and resistant storytelling as legitimate knowledge

 ☆ Toward Neurojust Futures